Jiejia-Shi/animal-nest/README.md

 # Animal Nest

-Animal Nest is a school-based platform for homeless animals, built using Java and WeChat Mini Program.
-It provides a space for students and volunteers to connect, communicate and learn more about the homeless animals on campus.
+Animal Nest is a school-based platform for homeless animals, which provides a space for students and volunteers to connect, communicate and learn more about the homeless animals on campus.

+Key technologies: Java, Wechat Mini Program (HTML/CSS/JavaScript), Mybatis, Spring Boot, MySQL, ImgURL.

 # Inspiration